Introduction:

 centimetre area (2.5KJ/cm2).
 The government is encouraging use

-of alternative energy and the use of solar PV cells and
+of alternative energy and the use of solar PV cells and associated

 The use of alternative and renewable energy in the country is

 gaining recognition, especially the use of solar PV.
-This
+This interest

-Most solar PV and wind installations are donor
+Most solar PV and wind installations are donor funded.
+The cost

-funded.
-The cost of the systems is tied to foreign exchange
+of the systems is tied to foreign exchange fluctuation.
+A 55 Wp

-fluctuation.
-A 55 Wp solar PV costs about D11,000 while a 75 Wp
+solar PV costs about D11,000 while a 75 Wp costs about D16,000.

-the cost of systems will increase correspondingly.
+Whenever the Gambian Dalasi depreciates, the cost of systems will

-following companies are operating in solar energy sub-sector
+The following companies are operating in solar energy sub-sector

 include Gam Solar, VM The Gambia Limited, SWEGAM, Dabakh Malick

-Energy Centre DMEC, Gambia Electrical Company, CHYBON Solar
+Energy Centre DMEC, Gambia Electrical Company, CHYBON Solar Systems,

-Systems, and SANFOSI Solar, Consultancy and Engineering
+and SANFOSI Solar, Consultancy and Engineering Services.

-Over the years, a lot of systems have been installed for
+Over the years, a lot of systems have been installed for applications

-applications such as water pumping, telecommunications,
+such as water pumping, telecommunications, refrigeration, and

-refrigeration, and community lighting under various projects
+community lighting under various projects including the CILSS

-systems, imported from abroad, for domestic lighting.
+abroad, for domestic lighting.

-Limited numbers of other renewable energy devices, such as
+Limited numbers of other renewable energy devices, such as wind

-of them are not operational due to some faulty mechanism.
+not operational due to some faulty mechanism.

 There is some interest in wind electricity generation along the